 - 7.1 Internal audit services are provided under contract to the Council by Veritau North Yorkshire.
 The company is a separate legal entity.
 Staff undertaking internal audit work will be employed by Veritau North Yorkshire or another Veritau group company.
 Staff may also be seconded to the group from the Council.
-The Finance Manager acts as client officer for the contract, and is responsible for overall monitoring of the service. - 7.2 In its role in providing an independent assurance function, Veritau has direct access to members and senior managers and can report uncensored to them as considered necessary.
-Such reports may be made to the: - Council, Cabinet, or any Committee (including the Overview and Scrutiny Committee) - Chief Executive - Finance Manager (s151 officer) - Monitoring Officer - other directors and service managers. - 7.3 The Finance Manager (as s151 officer) has a statutory responsibility for ensuring that the Council has an effective system of internal audit in place.
-In recognition of this, a protocol has been drawn up setting out the relationship between internal audit and the Finance Manager.
-This is included in Appendix 1. - 7.4 The Head of Internal Audit will report independently to Overview and Scrutiny Committee5 on: - proposed allocations of audit resources - any significant risks and control issues identified through audit work - his/her annual opinion on the Council's control environment.
+The Resources and Enabling Services Lead acts as client officer for the contract, and is responsible for overall monitoring of the service. - 7.2 In its role in providing an independent assurance function, Veritau has direct access to members and senior managers and can report uncensored to them as considered necessary.
+Such reports may be made to the: - Council, Cabinet, or any Committee (including the Overview and Scrutiny Committee) - Chief Executive - Resources and Enabling Services Lead (s151 officer) - Monitoring Officer - other directors and service managers. - 7.3 The Resources and Enabling Services Lead (as s151 officer) has a statutory responsibility for ensuring that the Council has an effective system of internal audit in place.
+In recognition of this, a protocol has been drawn up setting out the relationship between internal audit and the Resources and Enabling Services Lead.
+This is included in Appendix 1.

-4 auditors will not be used on internal audit engagements where they have had direct involvement in the area within the previous 12 months
+&lt;sup>5 auditors will not be used on internal audit engagements where they have had direct involvement in the area within the previous 12 months